 Pretty sad, right?

-The great news is, there are tons of inexpensive plant options (both real and fake) that will not only add personality to your dragon’s home, but make them happy to live there as well!
+There are TONS of inexpensive plant options (both real and fake) that will not only add personality to your dragon’s home, but make them happy to live there as well!

 Safe Plants for Bearded Dragons to Eat That Also Look Great in Their Cage

-These plants will not only add some much-needed pizazz to your bearded dragon’s tank, but will also be safe should he or she get a case of the munchies or find themselves curious to incorporate new foods into their diet!
+These plants will not only add some much-needed pizazz to your bearded dragon’s tank… but will also be safe to consume!
+This means should he or she get a case of the munchies or find themselves feeling curious, you won’t have to worry about them eating anything toxic.

-However, just make sure you watch your beardie’s stool as some of these plants can up their water intake and cause their stool to be runny, in which case, simply remove the plant and try a new one.
+However, just make sure you watch your beardie’s stool as some of these plants can up their water intake and cause their stool to be runny.
+In these instances, simply remove the plant and try a new one.

 Tillandsia Ionantha are the perfect low maintenance type of plant to include because they stay relatively small (growing just 2 – 4 inches) and require very little water, just douse them every 2 weeks with a spray bottle.